 This makes them a fine option for recording musicians as well as live performers looking a reliable sound and plenty of additional features.

 There’s no shortage of digital piano models out there, with various price ranges available.
 However, the model of the piano will also impact how you use, with some models looking to replicate the look and feel of an acoustic while others are designed with portability in mind.
+The Yamaha YPT-240 is a model which is basically an entry level keyboard while the Roland FP-30 is a full 88 key model with plenty of bells and whistles.

 Digital pianos that closely resemble acoustic types tend to have a more authentic feel to the keys and over all sound produced.
 These will usually be on the higher end of the price range but offer a closer match to the real thing, making them suitable for people looking for an acoustic piano but lacking space or funds to purchase one.